Updated: Nov 28, 2022

 A brother or sister

-another individual who is interested
+another interested individual

 A public defender

-First, the court will name your spouse as your Conservator, who will make decisions on your behalf when you are incapacitated.
+First, the court will name your spouse as your Conservator, who will decide on your behalf when you are incapacitated.
 If your spouse is not alive or unable to make those vital decisions, your adult children will assume responsibility.
 One child will be chosen by the court to make decisions for you.
 If your children do not all agree with the choices that are made for you, this may become combative.

 If a parent or sibling is unavailable, a parent or sibling may be selected.
 The court might also recognize another person who is interested in being your Conservator, such as a close friend.
 If none of these options are available, a public guardian can be appointed.